-The Department of Veterans Affairs provides a full range of inpatient, outpatient and residential treatment for veterans with mental health concerns.
+The Department of Veterans Affairs provides a full range of inpatient, outpatient and residential treatment for Veterans with mental health and substance abuse concerns.
 This includes help for issues like depression, anxiety, Post Traumatic Stress Disorder (PTSD), and Military Sexual Trauma (MST), as well as illnesses like Bi-Polar Disorder and Schizophrenia.
+This includes opiate substitution (methadone) treatment.
 There are also specialized services for veterans who served during Operation Enduring Freedom (Afghanistan) and Operation Iraqi Freedom (Iraq).

-If you are still incarcerated the Health Care for Reentry Veterans (HCRV) Program Specialist can speak with you in more detail about available programs and services that can meet your specific needs.
-(See pages 7 - 9 for more information on how to contact the HCRV Program Specialist.)
+If you are currently incarcerated the Health Care for Re-entry Veterans (HCRV) Program Specialist can speak with you in more detail about available programs and services that can meet your specific needs.
+(See page 8 for information on how to contact the HCRV Program Specialist in your area).